christianpflugradt/Passbird/README.md

 `i` imports all Eggs from a file `passbird-export.json` expected in the directory passed on program start.

-## Migrating from Passbird 3.x.x to Passbird 4.x.x
+## Migrating Passbird 4.x.x to Passbird 5.x.x

-The Tree structure has changed to support Proteins in the future.
-For that reason using Passbird 3.x.x all Passwords must be exported using the `export` command (letter `e`).
-Nest names will get lost because they're not included in the export file.
-They should be printed using the `Nest` command (letter `n`) and written down.
+The Tree structure has changed as Passbird 5.x.x is now encrypted using AES-GCM, an encryption algorithm recommended by NIST.
+Furthermore, the structure of the file has slightly changed in preparation of an upcoming feature related to shortcuts.For that reason, using Passbird 4.x.x, all Passwords must be exported using the `export` command (letter `e`).
+The export will preserve Nests and Proteins, so no data should get lost in the process.
+Nevertheless, it is recommended to manually back up the folder where Passbird resides in case something goes wrong.

-After that the Tree file should be renamed (as a backup) and Passbird updated to 4.x.x.
-Passbird can then be started as usual.
-The Tree will be empty but Passbird still starts due to the existing KeyStore.
-The import command may then be used to reimport all passwords and create Nests with default names.
-Using the `create` command Nests can be renamed to their previous names.
-E.g. `n+1` will prompt for a new name for the Nest at slot 1.
-All other Nests can be renamed to their original names the same way, e.g. `n+9` will prompt for a new name for the Nest at slot 9.

-As of Passbird 4.x.x the physical Tree file will not be updated upon renaming a Nest.
-This will be fixed in the future.
-To trigger an update a new Egg can be created.
-It can be deleted right afterward and the new Nest names will be persisted.
-Assuming you don't have an Egg named `tmp4xx` you can input `stmp4xx` and `dtmp4xx` to trigger an update without leaving traces.

-The Passbird database file has been renamed to Passbird (Password) Tree and as a result the physical filename changes from `passbird.pw` to `passbird.tree` which happens automatically through the update procedure described above.

-The expected keystore file has also been changed from `passbird.ks` to `passbird.sec`.
-Before launching Passbird 4.x.x the file has to be renamed manually.
-You may either rename the file directly or create a copy and name it accordingly keeping the previous file in the process if you wish to do so.
+After creating an export file, terminate Passbird and delete the password database file named `passbird.tree`.
+Now update Passbird to 5.x.x which will, due to the deleted password database file, trigger the setup routine and prompt you to confirm the directory Passbird uses.
+Enter the directory you have previously used and Passbird will initialise with an empty database.
+Now run the `import` command (letter `i`) and all Nests, Passwords and Proteins should be restored.

 ## <a name="faq"></a>Frequently Asked Questions